moetunes/Nextwm/README.md

 13/4/12

-  * Windows can be added/removed to/from the master area with keyboard shortcuts
+  * Keyboard shortcuts and apps settings moved to files in ~/.config/snapwm/